auth0/docs/articles/api/authentication/reference/api-authz/_resource-owner.md

 }) %>

 ::: panel-warning Deprecation Notice
-This endpoint will soon be deprecated.
+This endpoint will be deprecated soon.
 The `/oauth/token { grant_type: password }` should be used instead.
 :::

 Given the user's credentials, this endpoint will authenticate the user with the provider and return a JSON object with the `access_token` and an `id_token`.